We are called by God to live a life of prayer for the Church and for the world.

 Our Rule tells us to ‘meditate day and night on the law of the Lord’.
 In other words to ponder the scriptures as we go about our daily tasks.

-The heart of our day is the celebration of the Eucharist and we say the full Divine Office.
+The heart of our day is the celebration of the Eucharist and we say the full Divine Office (Prayer of the Church).
 We also spend two hours in personal prayer each day, one in the morning and one in the evening.

 Time is given to work and we earn our living in a variety of ways, including, altar bread baking, printing, vestment making, craft work, bee keeping.